jsmil112/JS-Ecommerce/README.md

 As we were very time constrained there is a lot that could be improved on:

-* Debugging: there are many edge case and tiny bugs that need to be ironed out.
 * Database restructuring: The current models and relationships of our database proved to be inefficient using too many pivot tables.
 Especially in regards to the product cart.
-* Mobile Responsive
+* Mobile and responsive design
 * Product stock
-* Forgotten password
+* Recovery of forgotten passwords
+* Debugging: there are many edge case and tiny bugs that need to be ironed out.